kedro-org/kedro/docs/source/tutorial/test_a_project.md

 This test is an example of positive testing - it tests that a valid input produces the expected output.
 The inverse, testing that an invalid output will be appropriately rejected, is called negative testing and is equally as important.

-Using the same steps as above, we can write the following test:
+Using the same steps as above, we can write the following test to validate an error is thrown when price data is not available:

 <details>
 <summary><b>Click to expand</b></summary>